jvkassi/tronic/README.md

 tronic adheres to the `main` property in your `package.json` for the default entrypoint of the application.
 If that's not defined, it will use `src/index.js`.

 Similarly, the default bundle location is the `dist` folder.

+For a further look into preset defaults, please take a look at [defaults.js](https://github.com/tronite/tronic/blob/master/src/webpack/defaults.js).